 Sidewalks along Mattawoman Drive were addressed with the SDP-1304 approval for infrastructure.
-The subject SDP shows a 5-foot-wide sidewalk along the west side of Mattawoman Drive, adjacent to RM-5.
+The subject SDP shows a five-foot sidewalk along the west side of Mattawoman Drive, adjacent to RM-3 and RM-4.

 6. The applicant shall provide standard sidewalks along both sides of all internal roads, unless modified by DPW&T. The sidewalk and trail network will be evaluated in detail at the time of Preliminary Plan and Specific Design Plan.
 Trail connectors may be warranted to the proposed recreation center and park/school site.

-Standard sidewalks are shown at appropriate locations on-site.
-Sidewalk connections from the site are made to the sidewalk on the west side of Mattawoman Drive.
-Sidewalks are also provided on the fronts of Buildings 1 through 4, and on all sides of Buildings 5 through 9 and clubhouse.
-Trails are provided on the east side of Mattawoman Road, outside the RM-5 development pod.
+Sidewalks are shown at all appropriate locations on-site.
+Trails are provided on the east side of Mattawoman Road, outside the RM-3 or RM-4 development pods.